CC Table of Contents Alphabetical Index Monthly Index About This Project

 [Top]

-My name is Pete Chrisbacher, and I've been keeping bees since 2004.
-Depending on the time of year, I have between 15 and 25 hives and nucs, all of which are located in Royersford, Montgomery County, PA.
-Nearly all of my colonies are by this point descended from removals and swarm captures I have done here in southeast Pennsylvania.
-It is my hope that many of my bees are from surviving feral stock and as a result have the genetic diversity and/or resistance to tolerate the many diseases, pests and other pressures that plague honeybees here in North America.
+NEW 2023!
+My name is Pete Chrisbacher, and I keept bees from 2004 - 2015.
+Back then, depending on the time of year, I had between 20 and 30 hives and nucs, which were split across three bee yards in Royersford and Kennett Square PA.
+Nearly all of my colonies were descended from removals and swarm captures I did here in southeast Pennsylvania.
+My goal was a collection of bees descended from surviving feral stock that I hoped had the genetic diversity and/or resistance needed to tolerate the many diseases, pests and other pressures that plague honeybees here in North America.
+I managed my bees "my way," though I have been heavily influenced by the management practices and teachings of both Michael Bush and Michael Palmer.

 If you have questions or comments about this site or its content, please email me at: My Email Address